 with all relevant requirements of written laws relating to planning that apply in respect of the premises.

-(3) If an application complies with subsection (1) in relation to any premises, the Board, if it grants the application, shall authorise the holder of the licence to carry on business at the premises under the authority of the licence.
+(3) If an application complies with subsection (1) in relation to any premises, the Commissioner, if the Commissioner grants the application, shall authorise the holder of the licence to carry on business at the premises under the authority of the licence.

-(4) If an application is accompanied by a certificate that is given in terms of subsection (2)(b), the Board, in granting the application, may attach a condition to the licence that —
+(4) If an application is accompanied by a certificate that is given in terms of subsection (2)(b), the Commissioner, in granting the application, may attach a condition to the licence that —

-(a) the operation of the licence is suspended until the Board is satisfied that all necessary consents have been given; and
+(a) the operation of the licence is suspended until the Commissioner is satisfied that all necessary consents have been given; and

-(b) the grant lapses if the Board is not so satisfied before the expiry of a period specified by it.
+(b) the grant lapses if the Commissioner is not so satisfied before the expiry of a period specified by it.

 (5) A dealer’s licence shall include particulars of all premises authorised under this section.

 [Section 20E inserted by No. 4 of 2002 s.
 16; amended by No. 38 of 2005 s.
-15.]
+15; No. 58 of 2010 s.
+50.]

 20F.
 Changes in authorised premises

-(1) The Board may on —
+(1) The Commissioner may on —

 (a) the application of the holder of a licence;

-(b) the production of any planning certificate in terms of section 20E(2) that the Board considers necessary; and
+(b) the production of any planning certificate in terms of section 20E(2) that the Commissioner considers necessary; and

 (c) payment of the prescribed fee,